Reproducibles: Poetry for Physical Education - We Can't Run Today

 "Our knees they are achin',

-We're comin down with the flu;
+We're coming down with the flu;

 Mr. Riley, please believe us,

-It's all very true."
 On and on and on,

 The young ladies' mouths went;